JamWithBread/SQL-Learning-Projects/Email_Web_App/README.md

 - EXPRESS: Framework used to create web app.
 [Documentation](https://expressjs.com)
 - EJS: Applied to EXPRESS application, used to render html file onto web page.
 [Documentation](https://ejs.co)
 - Basic css for stylizing webpage

 # About node_modules
 - run 'npm i' in the JoinUs_src directory to install necessary node modules

+# To run the server:
+run 'node app.js' from JoinUs_src directory